semihyilmazdata/Optimizing-payment-conversion-rates-with-contextual-multi-armed-bandits/README.md

 # Optimizing-payment-conversion-rates-with-contextual-multi-armed-bandits

-Example DataFrame Structure
+# Example DataFrame Structure
 Assume our DataFrame contains the following columns:

-transaction_id: Unique identifier for each transaction.
+# transaction_id:  3Unique identifier for each transaction.
-user_id: Unique identifier for each user.
+# user_id: Unique identifier for each user.
 timestamp: Date and time of the transaction.
 transaction_amount: The amount of the transaction.
 payment_method: The method used for payment (e.g., credit card, PayPal, etc.).